 Costs & financial support

-Unfortunately current circumstances mean we have not yet reached sufficient student numbers to make this course viable and have made the difficult decision to withdraw the course for 2020.
+Unfortunately current circumstances mean we have not reached sufficient student numbers for this year's intake and have made the difficult decision to withdraw the course for 2020.
 We do however plan to run the course next year and hope you will consider joining us in 2021.

 Applicants should download and complete the application form on this page and return it to firstname.lastname@example.org

 For more information about how to apply, including our Admissions Policy & Procedure visit our How to Apply page.